vindn/vad_framework/README.md

 # VAD Framework

 VAD (Vessel Activity Detection) Framework is a project developed to detect and analyze suspicious vessel activities using data fusion techniques and machine learning.
+In this version it's possible detect 4 types of activities:

+- Illegal Fishing
+- Suspicious
+- Anoumalous
+- Normal

 ## Features